la2050/archive/_projects/2016/future-scouts-21st-century-survival-skills-for-21st-century-humans.md

   evaluate knowledge, and create their own narratives.
 We do this through providing knowledge, experiences and tools that help them become authors of their own futures.
-project_image_2: 4696118255741-team90.png
-empty_column_1: ''
 organization_name: Future Fields
 organization_website: futurescouts.co
-organization_name_2: Future Fields
-organization_activity: >-
-  Future Scouts is a series of urban creative laboratories that prepare youngsters, teens and adults with tools, frameworks and models helpful to navigate an increasingly complex world.
-ein: ''

 ---